If your child meets all of the following conditions, you can claim your child's interest or dividends on your return:

 - You and the child's other parent were married to each other but file separate returns for 2024 and you had the higher taxable income

-- Were unmarried, treated as unmarried for federal income tax purposes, or separated from the child's other parent by a divorce or separate maintenance decree.
+- You were unmarried, treated as unmarried for federal income tax purposes, or separated from the child's other parent by a divorce or separate maintenance decree.

 Review the Instructions for Form 8814, and see Publication 929 for more information regarding this subject.